isabella232/dtm.en/help/using/c-overview.md

 ## Overview videos {#section_FE59F55068AB4F2392154C846802F5EC}

-Activation, powered by dynamic tag management, gives you intuitive tools to manage an unlimited number of Adobe and third-party tags.
+Activation, powered by Dynamic Tag Management, gives you intuitive tools to manage an unlimited number of Adobe and third-party tags.
 Now, you have more control and flexibility to optimize almost anything online, all while reducing your dependency on IT resources.

 **What Is Adobe DTM - Intro **